I'm available for mentoring iOS developers:

 You work efficiently with remote team members–whether someone lives across the country or is just home waiting for a cable repair, you've got predictable communication patterns and reliable remote-friendly tech.

 Especially if your company is medium to large sized, you can tell me an anonymized story about a time you handled a serious behavior issue.
-(It happens everywhere!
-So here, I'm asking for evidence that you've got the skills to address toxicity before it affects the team.)
+(I'm looking for evidence that you've got the skills to address toxicity before it affects the team.)

 Your company compensates people enough that it's easy to turn down incoming offers that are less inspiring but highly paid.
 (I'll turn them down, but I want to sleep soundly afterwards, too.)